Does a College Education Help in a Commercial Real Estate Agent’s Career?

 Education

 The odd-ball here is Education.
-Education majors are taught to present boring subjects to an audience who is not interested. …Doesn’t that sound like sales?
-Education degree holders have the ability to present information in an interesting, thought-provoking manor.
+The education industry is taught to present boring subjects to an audience who is not interested. …Doesn’t that sound like commission sales?
+Education degree professionals have the ability to present information in an interesting, thought-provoking manor.
 Unlike other majors, teachers are repeatedly exposed to presenting complex subjects to diverse groups of people.
 How many agents hate public speaking or making pitches to a large group of investors?
 It doesn’t phase an education major.

 Do you need a college degree to become successful in commercial real estate?